nicohlr/ipychart/docs/docs/user_guide/config.md

 }
 ```

-#### Callbacks functions

-Some of the arguments can be filled with callback functions.
-Callback function are javascript function inputed into the chart to do some specific actions.
-To learn how to use callback function in ipychart, you can read [the callback functions section of the documentation]().

 ### Example of a chart with a title

-Here is a example of what you can do to with the scales options (not exhaustive):
+Here is a example of what you can do to with the title options (not exhaustive):

 ``` py